arquillian/arquillian-container-glassfish/glassfish-remote-3.1/README.txt

 1. GlassFish has a notion of TARGET, which specifies the target to which you are  deploying.
 We should use this way in relation to ARQ-269 solution.

  Valid values are:
  	server
-	   	Deploys the component to the default server instance server.
-This is the default value. instance_name
+	   	Deploys the component to the default Admin Server instance.
+	   	This is the default value.
+   instance_name
 	   	Deploys the component to  a  particular  stand-alone sever instance.